ibm-cloud-docs/FileStorage/ordering-snapshots.md

 A volume with numerous changes and a lengthy retention period needs more space than a volume with moderate change and a moderate retention schedule.
 An example for the first type is a high change rate database.
 An example for the second type is a VMware datastore.

-If you take 12 hourly snapshots of 500 GB of actual data, and there's 1 percent of change between each snapshot, you end up with 60 GB for snapshots.
+If you take 12 hourly snapshots of 500 GB of actual data, and the change rate is 1 percent between each snapshot, you end up with 60 GB for snapshots.

     *(5-GB Rate of Change) x (12 hourly snapshots) = (60 GB of used space)*